cheqd/product-docs/tutorials/did-registrar/create-a-did.md

 </details>

-## Setup Veramo CLI
+## 1. Setup Veramo CLI

-This tutorial will be using veramo cli for Key management, setup the cli following this [tutorial](./veramo-cli-setup.md)
+This tutorial will be using the Veramo CLI for Key management.
+Setup the cli following this [tutorial](./veramo-cli-setup.md)

-## Generate Key Pair in veramo wallet
+## 2. Generate Key Pair in veramo wallet

 Enter the below command in the cli